 Killswitch Engage are indisputable titans of American metalcore, having helped set the template for the melodeath-infused, sing-scream style in the early 2000s and perfected it since.

-As Killswitch Engage and Anthrax destroy stages across the second leg of KillThrax, their massive co-headlining North American tour, we decided to look back at KsE's catalog and ponder the impossible: What is the metalcore band's single greatest song?
-We posed the question to our fans and followers, and you cast your votes on social media using the hashtag #TellRevolver.
-Below are the ranked results.
+So what is the New England veterans' single greatest song?
+We posed the question to our fans and followers, and you cast your votes on social media.
+Below are the ranked top-five results.

 "The End of Heartache" is widely regarded as Killswitch Engage's big breakthrough moment, thanks to its inclusion in 2004's zombie blockbuster Resident Evil: Apocalypse, and, later, its Grammy nomination for Best Metal Performance.

 Between Howard Jones' powerhouse croons, Adam Dutkiewicz's djenty licks and Justin Foley's relentless snare abuse, its instant-classic status — and place on this list — comes as no surprise.

 Featured on the group's second comeback album with frontman Jesse Leach, 2016's Incarnate, this song addresses a lyrical topic close to the singer's heart and tied to his hardcore-punk roots — unity against racism.
 "A reason why, a state of mind/There's a disconnection/A judgement made/Fueled by hate, it's your mistake/It's a choice you made/It's tearing us apart."

 The result is a compelling combination of message and melody.